jordanc1989/MMM/README.md

 ## macOS note

 PyMC/PyTensor may need a working C++ toolchain or fall back to pure NumPy modes.
 The project sets a local PyTensor compile dir and, on Apple systems, can disable the C++ compiler unless `PYTENSOR_CXX` points to a working compiler.
 If sampling fails, check PyMC/PyTensor docs for your OS version.
+I'll likely add a fix in the future if it doesn't get fixed.

 ## Disclaimer